angezid/css-to-xpath-converter/README.md

 * `selector` - the input css selector string
 * `options` - the optional object :
   * `axis` - XPath start axis.
 See online [converter][converter] axes dropbox tooltips.
-  * `printError` - the collback to send error message that the converter is detected, e.g. in online [converter][converter] it is printed in the XPath editor.
+  * `printError` - the callback to send error message that the converter is detected, e.g. in online [converter][converter] it is printed in the XPath editor.
 The error message also is printed in the console.

   * `uppercaseLetters` - custom uppercase letters string, using by converter to perform case-insensitive attribute value operations.
   It extends the default uppercase Latin alphabet.
 It must be compliant with `lowercaseLetters`.